johnbrodowski/AmorphousDB-v2.0/README.md

 - **`edges`**: Labeled, directed links to other Cognitons.
 Example: `("is_part_of", cogniton_456)`.
 This is the relational/graph component.
 - **`metadata`**: Origin information — which instance created it, when, from what source.
 Used for sync conflict resolution.

+**Spatial mental model**

+Think of Cognitons as nodes floating in high-dimensional space.
+Their position is determined by their vector — semantically similar data clusters together.
+Edges connect nearby nodes, forming a mesh where each node links to its closest neighbors.

+When a node is removed, the graph self-heals: surrounding nodes reconnect to each other, filling the gap.
+The mesh remains connected because proximity relationships are preserved — if A linked to B and B linked to C, and B is removed, A and C are likely still close enough to link directly.

 **The distributed graph** is the collection of all Cognitons across all federated instances.
 Each instance holds a subset (or full copy, depending on configuration), and they synchronize changes.

 **Sharding**: For large deployments, the graph can be partitioned by semantic clusters.
 Cognitons with similar vectors live on the same shard, making similarity queries local to a shard when possible.